narathota/react-build-project/README.md

 # react-build-project
-This is a dummy react project for testing purposes
+This is a dummy react project for testing purposes.